“Why are manhole covers round?”

 Choosing the right questions

 Better interview questions can help cultivate better candidates.
 What kind of information you ask for should reflect the type of job and your own company policy.
-Basics typically covered include employment and education history, job title, performance history, and why the applicant left.
+Basics typically covered include employment and education history, job title, performance history, and why the candidate left.
 Background checks will follow up with information on credit history, criminal history, and motor vehicle records.

 Knowing the limits

 Plenty of companies double check basics with former employers.
-Some ask for more in-depth information, like if the applicant had any issues with absenteeism, tardiness, or performance.
+Some ask for more in-depth information, like if the candidate had any issues with absenteeism, tardiness, or performance.
 Even though those questions may be legal, the former employer doesn’t have to answer.
 Plenty of companies will avoid liability by only answering the basics.

 Hiring will always carry its share of risk.
 That’s why knowing the right questions to ask—and not to ask—can make a big difference.
 That’s also why screening plays such an important role in the hiring process.